 Ann Tukey points out that there's an evolution of the text from A to F, where the number of women grows from 30 to 36.
 On the other hand, G is closely related to A even though it is the youngest of them all.

 The text develops quickly over a few years.
-The oldest manuscript, H, has 31 women, while A has only 30 participants, and the sequence is not quite the same that it would be later; in B and C the sequence has been expanded to 32.
+A has only 30 participants, and the sequence is not quite the same that it would be later; in B and C the sequence has been expanded to 32.
 In D (the first printed version) the authority is assigned two verses instead of a single one, and the dance is introduced by four musicians and finished by a dead queen just like the men's dance.
 The row of dancers is expanded with an abbess and prioress.
-In the second version from 1491 the bigot women and the fool are added (picture to the left) so there are now 36 women.
+In E, the second version from 1491, the bigot women and the fool are added (picture to the left) so there are now 36 women.

 Jump into the dance by clicking the titles under the images below.